socialecologyboku/MISO2/docs/source/index.rst

 ================================================

 The MISO2 model (Material Inputs, Stocks, and Outputs) is a dynamic, inflow-driven material stock-flow model, which covers 14 supply chain processes from raw material extraction and processing, stock-building and stock dynamics, to end-of-life flows and waste management.
-For detailed information and documentation, we refer to the peer-reviewed, open-access publication (Wiedenhofer et al. 2024).
+For detailed information and documentation, we refer to the peer-reviewed, open-access publication `(Wiedenhofer et al. 2024)  <https://onlinelibrary.wiley.com/doi/10.1111/jiec.13575>`_.

 With the MISO2 model, we also provide a global, country-level application which covers 23 raw materials and 20 stock-building materials across 177 countries from 1900 to 2016.
 The